 Haggard pledges to co-sponsor and fight to pass the Ohio REINS Act (House Bill 11), which requires the Ohio General Assembly to approve any new regulation costing Ohio families or businesses more than $100,000.
 "No more unelected regulators making the rules," Haggard said.
 "If a regulation is going to cost you money, your elected representatives will have to vote YES—on the record—or it doesn't happen."

 Ohio's income tax takes $25 billion annually from hardworking families, while seven states— Florida, Texas, Tennessee, Nevada, Washington, Wyoming, and New Hampshire—thrive with no income tax.
-Haggard will work to phase out and eliminate Ohio's income tax by expanding the sales tax base, capping property tax growth, and cutting wasteful spending.
+Haggard will work to phase out and eliminate Ohio's income tax by expanding the sales tax base, abolishing property taxes on owner-occupied homes, and cutting wasteful spending.

 Ohio is already moving toward a flat 2.75% rate by 2026.
 "Let's finish the job and go to zero," Haggard said.
 "You earned that money.
 You should keep it.
 That's an extra $2,000 to $5,000 in your pocket every year—money for your family, your retirement, your future."